Top 5 Most Mysterious Murders in Nashville History

 📍Green Hills, 1975

-4. Peggy Cox – Killed on Her Son’s Birthday
+4. Peggy Cox – Killed on Her Birthday

 📍Franklin, 1991

-Keywords: Peggy Cox murder, Franklin TN cold case, fast food drive-thru murder
+Keywords: Peggy Cox murder, Franklin TN cold case, Hardee’s drive-thru shooting

 5. The Murder of Janet March – A Missing Wife, A Vanished Body